saurav-dhait/Movie-Web-Scraper/README.md

 3. Download ChromeDriver:

     - It is already included in the repository
-    - Link for chromedriver if you want manually download: https://sites.google.com/chromium.org/driver/
+    - Link for chromedriver if you want to manually download the driver: https://sites.google.com/chromium.org/driver/
     - Make sure to place the `chromedriver.exe` in the project directory.

 ## Usage